kstenerud/dogma/kbnf.md

 NOT_LF                    = ANY_CHAR !
 LF;
 ```

+TODO: ranges must prohibit whitespace. e.g. `'\{0}'~ 'x'` could mean a range or a concatenation.
+- Maybe start using `+` for concat?

-Interpret the next 16 bits as a big endian unsigned int and bind the resolved number to "length".
+**Example**: Interpret the next 16 bits as a big endian unsigned int and bind the resolved number to "length".
 That many following bytes make up the record contents.

 ```kbnf
 length_delimited_record = uint16(bind(length, 0~)) record_contents(length);